SHAOLIN CLASSES:

 When would I learn weapons?

-There are 3 basic weapons of Northern Shaolin: the staff, broadsword (sabre), and spear.
-The staff is learned in the beginner level, sabre in the intermediate, and spear in advanced level.
-The students will initially learn basic routines and eventually learn the advanced routines in the upper sash levels.
+There are 4 basic weapons of Northern Shaolin: the staff, broadsword (sabre), straightsword, and spear.
+The students will get a chance to learn basic routines of each of these weapons, and then progress to the intermediate and advanced level routines afterwards.
+The instructor will guide the students in terms of which weapons should be learned first.
 Refer to our Shaolin Curriculum to see the comprehensive training guide.

 Back to top

-Northern Shaolin is the basis of our focus and specialty, so we train just that in the group classes.
-However, we do teach and train the International Wushu Compulsory sets and other Traditional forms such as praying mantis, double swords, kwan dao, 9-section whip, monkey staff, dagger fighting set, and many others.
-These styles and sets are extra-curricular and are available for the students to learn through private instruction and workshops.
+Northern Shaolin is our focus and specialty, and is taught in the group classes.
+However, we also teach and train the Modern Wushu style forms and weapons, and these are taught through private lessons and workshops.
+Other Traditional and Modern Wushu forms include praying mantis, double swords, kwan dao, 9-section whip, monkey staff, dagger fighting set, and many others.
+Again, these styles and sets are extra-curricular and are available for the students to learn through private instruction and workshops.

 Back to top